 Setup the headset, as described in Get Started with Rift.

-To access these GitHub repositories, you must be subscribed to the private EpicGames/UnrealEngine repository (see UE4 of GitHub for details).
-If you are not subscribed and logged into your GitHub account, you will receive a 404 error.
+Important: To access the Epic and Oculus GitHub repositories, you must be logged in to GitHub and subscribed to the private EpicGames/UnrealEngine repository (see UE4 on GitHub for details).
+Otherwise, you will receive a 404 error when you try to access the repository links.
 An Unreal license is not required.
+There are two choices:

 All versions of the Oculus Unreal SDK require Windows 7 or later.